jfrog/log-analytics-prometheus/README.md

 # "prometheus" here is the value that needs to be used against the value for "release_name" in the configuration section

-# Needed to add --set prometheus.prometheusSpec.maximumStartupDurationSeconds=600 to avoid an error (bug?)
+# Might need to add --set prometheus.prometheusSpec.maximumStartupDurationSeconds=600 to avoid an error (bug?)
 ```

 4. For Docker Desktop